zbob256/Sorting-Algorithm-Race/README.md

 `cmake --build build`

 ## Usage
 Upon running the program, you must press Enter to start.
-To change the minimum value, maximum value, and the number of elements in the array being sorted, configure [dataset.hpp](include/dataset.hpp) and change the constants at the top - `MIN`, `MAX`, and `ELEMENTS`.
+To change the minimum value, maximum value, the number of elements in the array being sorted, and the neatness of the array (how sorted it already is), configure [dataset.hpp](include/dataset.hpp) and change the constants at the top - `MIN`, `MAX`, `ELEMENTS`, and `NEATNESS`.
 - Adjust terminal and font size properly.
-- Times will likely vary between different hardware.
 - For less efficient sorts, like Bubble sort for example, be careful with going to high, or else it runs for what feels like forever.
-The bottom 6 all had this problem with larger and larger amounts of elements.
+The bottom 6 all had this problem with larger amounts of elements.
-- But, you can also take a algorithm away by commenting out some in [list.cpp](src/list.cpp).
+- That being said, you can also take algorithms away by commenting out some in [list.cpp](src/list.cpp).
-    - I prefer this set up since it takes away the noticably slower sorts:
+    - I prefer this set up since it takes away the noticably slower sorts (bottom 6):
 ```c++
 std::vector<std::reference_wrapper<Algorithm>> algorithms = {
     // bubbleSort,